sensetence/vue-quintable/README.md

 - filtered:rows | passes filtered rows as first parameter, triggered when filter or search query affect rows

-- ajax:rows | passes ajax rows as first parameter, triggered when rows are updated from server
+- ajax:rows | passes an object with ajax rows and total count as first parameter, triggered when rows are updated from server

 - ajax:error | passes an error as first parameter, triggered when an server error occurs while loading rows via ajax